Overview of the Financial Aid Process:

 Be sure to sign your FAFSA!

-To complete your FAFSA, both you and your parent must sign the application.
-Submitting the FAFSA without signatures will delay the processing of your financial aid.
+To complete your FAFSA, both you and your student must sign the application.
+Submitting the FAFSA without signatures will delay the processing of your student's financial aid.

 Pay attention to emails from our office.

 We can't stress this one enough.
-Our primary method of communication to students is via email, so be sure to read any email we send you.
+Our primary method of communication to students is via email, so encourage your student to read any emails we send.
 We may need additional documentation before we can process your financial aid application.
 And certain emails we will only send to students—not parents.
-So if there's information in an email you believe your parent should know about, be sure to pass that along to them.
+So be sure to communicate with your student frequently about the financial aid process.

 Want more?
 Here are some additional resources to help simplify the application process: